Ingthor06/S-T-E-M-Robotics/README.md

 ## Project 1
-### Overview
+### Overview:
-In [Project 1](Project_1/project_1.md), we focus on programming the robot to perform a sequence of movements, starting with simple tasks and gradually increasing complexity.
-The robot will move forward and backward in set increments, using loops and logic to automate the process.
-We will document the process with flowcharts, write clean and efficient code, and demonstrate the robot's functionality through videos.
+In [Project 1](Project_1/project_1.md), we focused on programming a VEX Robotics robot to execute a series of movements and solve a specific path-following challenge.
+The following tasks were completed:

++ Forward and Reverse Movements: Programmed the robot to drive forward and backward for precise distances.
++ Accuracy in Positioning: Ensured that the robot remained within a 20 cm tolerance from its starting point after completing each sequence of movements.
++ Gyro Integration: Added a gyro sensor to the robot's hardware configuration, enabling accurate turns and enhanced control.
++ Fixed Turning Directions: Corrected the turning behavior by adjusting motor configurations, ensuring the robot turns as expected.
++ Path Following: Coded the robot to autonomously follow a difficult, predefined path with accuracy using the drivetrain and sensors.

+These improvements were made to enhance the robot's ability to execute precise movements and solve complex tasks autonomously.